Over 50,000 US users search for “productivity” in Google every single month.

 During the retrospection of the past year, people all around the world decide to engage in new activities, enroll in a class, purchase a gym membership or simply task themselves to accomplish more than they could handle.

-Enforcing reality check and using some of the productivity frameworks reviewed here can help align expectations and deliver more than what you usually do.
+Enforcing reality checks and using some of the productivity frameworks reviewed here can help align expectations and deliver more than what you usually do.
 But aside from the mechanics of the exercise, it’s important to follow some common sense advice as well:

 - Be realistic when defining your list of resolutions